 You don't have to get wasted to have a social life, we explain the alternatives.

 Addiction is a compulsion to use a substance, or persist with certain behaviour to ensure you feel good – or to avoid feeling crappy.
 An addiction falls into two categories: physical and psychological.
 It doesn’t even have to be a serious problem to be classed as an addiction.
-It can be any severity of addiction meaning anywhere from ‘mild addiction’ to ‘serious addiction’.
+There are different severities of addiction, which means you can be anywhere on the spectrum; from ‘mild addiction’ to ‘serious addiction’.

 This occurs after you take a substance so much it actually alters your body’s chemistry.
 This means your body develops a hunger for this drug that you have to keep feeding.
 If you don’t, your body goes into withdrawal and you get all kinds of nasty symptoms until you feed it again.